 The tutorial is not a course in the traditional sense.
 You submit proposal drafts to your research advisor and schedule individual appointments (ordinarily, during the hours of 9-5) to receive guidance and feedback.
 You need to make independent progress on the proposal without special prompting from the research advisor.
 Successful completion of the tutorial ensures that your project plan is fully operational by the start of the capstone course.

-You enroll in the capstone as your final course.
-Due to the heavy demands of the capstone is considered a full-time course and it is not recommend that you be enrolled in other courses.
-All other degree requirements be fulfilled so you can draw upon your entire ALM training to produce a final project worthy of a Harvard degree.
+You enroll in the capstone as your final, one-and-only remaining course.
+Due to the heavy demands of the capstone is considered a full-time course.
+All other degree requirements must be fulfilled so you can draw upon your entire ALM training to produce a final project worthy of a Harvard degree.

 Bakhtiar Mikhak, PhD, Co-Founder, Media Modifications, Ltd.